lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 ## Agricultural opportunities

 _Azolla_'s properties give it substantial agricultural potential [@Lumpkin1980a; @Brouwer2014].
-These are properties like rapid growth, high protein content, and it's aquatic life style [@Brouwer2014].
+These are properties like rapid growth, nitrogen fertiliser independence, and high protein content [@Brouwer2014].
 Firstly, as in rice paddies, _Azolla_ can be used as a bio-fertiliser, enhancing soil fertility by providing a natural source of nitrogen [@Watanabe1981].
 This reduces the need for synthetic fertiliser; promoting sustainable farming practices and reducing environmental impact.
 Studies have shown that incorporating _Azolla_ in rice cultivation can increase crop yields and improve soil health [@Watanabe1981;@bocchi2010].